 Peanuts do seem to have a curious (and beneficial) relationship with gut bacteria and gut health in general.

-Peanut kernel flour (the part of the peanut that you eat) promotes the growth of beneficial bacteria, inhibits the growth of pathogenic bacteria, and reduces the ability of pathogens to invade host cells.
+Peanut kernel flour (flour made from the part of the peanut that you eat) may promote the growth of beneficial bacteria, inhibit the growth of pathogenic bacteria, and reduce the ability of pathogens to invade host cells.3

 If you’re worried about aflatoxins: